Frequently Asked Questions

 How much fiber do I need to make a rug on my peg loom?

-The actual amount you need will depend on how densely you pack the fiber, but we find that 2 pounds of wool (either locks or roving) will make a 2'x3' rug.
+The actual amount you need will depend on how densely you pack the fiber, but we find that 2 pounds of washed wool (either locks or roving) will make a 2'x3' rug - cushy though not 'dig-your-toes-in' squishy.
+For that, you'll need 4 pounds!

 How do I know how much warp to use?

-We recommend a simple formula: Desired length of your project x 2 + 8" .
+We recommend a simple formula: (Desired length of your project x 2) + 8".
+So a 3' rug would mean your warp would be (3'x2)+8" = 6'8" (80").
 Feel free to add more than 8" if you would like - it takes more warp to tie those strings than you think it will, or if you want a longer fringe on your project.

 What should I use for warp?